01 Featured Wrist wearable · Staff · Governance · 0-to-1

 05

-Wallet naming: Legal, Trademark, PMM, international markets
+Wallet naming: Legal, Trademark, product marketing, international markets

 The product needed a name for its payment feature that cleared Legal, didn't conflict with existing Trademark registrations, worked in international markets, and landed clearly with users.
 I led the naming process across all four stakeholder groups, built the decision framework, and secured exec approval — on a timeline that didn't slip the product.

-150+ artifacts across the product
+150+ deliverables across the product

-OOBE First-run experience — device setup, pairing, permissions, health onboarding Multi-PM surface
+out-of-box experience First-run experience — device setup, pairing, permissions, health onboarding Multi-PM surface

 Health Health data displays, alerts, and FDA-aligned terminology Regulatory review